Ikat: Cambodia

 The Cambodian ikat is a weft ikat woven of silk on a multi-shaft loom with an uneven twill weave, which results in the weft threads showing more prominently on the front of the fabric than the back.

 By the 19th century, Cambodian ikat was considered among the finest textiles of the world.
-When the King of Thailand came to the USA in 1856, he brought fine Cambodian ikat cloth as a gift for President Franklin Pierce.
-The most intricately patterned of the Cambodian fabrics are the sampot hol — skirts worn by the women — and the pidans — wall hangings used to decorate the pagoda or the home for special ceremonies.
+When the King of Thailand came to the US in 1856, he brought fine Cambodian ikat cloth as a gift for President Franklin Pierce.
+The most intricately patterned of the Cambodian fabrics are the sampot hol—skirts worn by the women—and the pidans—wall hangings used to decorate the pagoda or the home for special ceremonies.

 Unfortunately, Cambodian culture suffered massive disruption and destruction during the mid-20th century Indochina wars but most especially during the Khmer Rouge regime.
 Most weavers were killed and the whole art of Cambodian ikat was in danger of disappearing.
 Kikuo Morimoto is a prominent pioneer in re-introducing ikat to Cambodia.
 In 1995, he moved from Japan and located one or two elderly weavers and Khmer Rouge survivors who knew the art and have taught it to a new generation.